Accessible Capacity of Secondary Users: Basic Definitions and Problem Statements

 \begin{example}[Extended Hamming Coded BPSK~(EHCBPSK)] Consider the $[8, 4, 4]$ extended Hamming code defined by the parity-check matrix

 The extended Hamming code with the BPSK signaling can be regarded as a GTC.
-The trellis section is composed of one left state and one right state which are connected by sixteen parallel branches, each of which encodes an integer~(of four binary digits) to an $8$-dimensional real signal.
-Fig.~\ref{FigGTCs}~(c) depicts the trellis representation of this generalized trellis code. \ding{113} \end{example}
+The trellis section is composed of one left state and one right state which are connected by sixteen parallel branches, each of which encodes an integer~(of four binary digits) to an eight-dimensional real signal.
+Fig.~\ref{FigGTCs}~(c) depicts the trellis representation of this GTC. \ding{113} \end{example}

 \begin{example}[Convolutional Coded BPSK~(CCBPSK)] Consider the $(2,1,2)$ convolutional code defined by the generator matrix

 The convolutional code with the BPSK signaling can be regarded as a GTC.
 At each stage of the trellis, there are four states $\{0,1,2,3\}$, and from each state there are two branches, each of which encodes a binary digit to a two-dimensional real signal.
 The trellis section and the branch set $\mathcal{B}$ are shown in Fig.~\ref{FigGTCs}~(d). \ding{113} \end{example}